Fellowship in Pediatric Orthopaedics and Scoliosis

 To apply, visit www.sfmatch.org.

 Fellows are frontline members of the patient care team at Texas Scottish Rite Hospital for Children.
-In addition, they help manage pediatric fractures and acute orthopaedic conditions at Children's Medical Center Dallas, one of Texas' only Level 1 pediatric trauma centers.
-Orthopaedic Fellows at TSRHC will have the opportunity to:
+In addition, they help manage pediatric fractures and acute orthopedic conditions at Children's Health℠ Dallas, one of Texas' only Level 1 pediatric trauma centers.
+Orthopedic Fellows at TSRHC will have the opportunity to:

 Work in an interactive environment that supports learning

 Gain clinical and surgical competence in complex spine, hip and extremity problems

 Care for a wide array of pediatric orthopedic conditions, including many rare or complex conditions